 Getting around Monterrey

 Public transportation options in Monterrey include a metro system and a public bus system, both of which make it relatively easy to get around the city without a car.
 For times when a car is necessary, though, taxis can be arranged by phone and are generally an affordable option.
-Hire cars are also available, and visitors generally find Monterrey navigable by car.
+Rental cars are also available, and visitors generally find Monterrey navigable by car.